sighupio/fury-eks-installer/README.md

 The [VPC and VPN module][vpc-vpn-module] setups all the necessary networking infrastructure and a bastion host.

-The bastion host includes a OpenVPN instance easily manageable by using [furyagent][furyagent] to provide access to the cluster.
+The bastion host includes an OpenVPN instance easily manageable by using [furyagent][furyagent] to provide access to the cluster.

 > 🕵🏻‍♂️ [Furyagent][furyagent] is a tool developed by SIGHUP to manage OpenVPN and SSH user access to the bastion host.

 ## Usage

+> ⚠️ **WARNING**:
+> if you are upgrading from v1.9.x to v1.10.0, please read [the upgrade guide](docs/upgrades/v1.9-to-v1.10.0.md) first.

 ### Requirements